digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/FAQ.rst

 How do I enable preview features?
 ---------------------------------
 For early access to new features, enable preview version support.
+A preview protocol version allows the use of features with initial availability.
+Note that we offer support for IA features only under specific agreements.
+Customers using Daml Enterprise can receive support for IA features only if we have explicitly agreed to support this use case in production.

+If you have enabled `dev version support`, you can use the preview protocol versions without any additional configuration.

 .. literalinclude:: /canton/includes/mirrored/community/app/src/test/resources/documentation-snippets/preview-version-support.conf